linas/archeo/README.md

 arrays and onto Ceph.

-The current system architecture is imaginary, and the implementation was started only a few hours ago.
-So, nothing at all.
+The current system architecture is imaginary, and the implementation was started only a day ago.
+A basic filesystem crawler/cataloger is mostly kind of done-ish.
 See *HOWTO* below.

 Systems Survey
 --------------